 Many companies have an initial interview based on experience and skills, and then they move on to a separate interview process that assesses the potential new hire’s personality to see if they fit the overall company culture.
 By investing in new employees, companies can reduce turnover rates and increase productivity.

-Even if you’re not just starting out, your corporate culture is important, and it starts with how well you execute employee engagement best practices.
+Even if you’re not just starting out, your corporate culture is important, and it starts with how well you execute employee experience best practices.
 The one primary recommendation for all corporate cultures is to listen to your employees and ask them questions.
-Contact NBRI for a complimentary consultation to begin the process of improving your company today.